That dollar amount reflects a 93.8% boost from $4.15 billion five years earlier in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Uganda has highly positive net exports in the international trade of coffee and spices, notably vanilla.
-In turn, these cashflows indicate Uganda’s strong competitive advantages under the coffee and spices product category.
+Uganda has highly positive net exports in the international trade of coffee, tea and spices notably vanilla.
+In turn, these cashflows indicate Uganda’s strong competitive advantages under the coffee, tea and spices product category.

 Products Causing Uganda’s Worst Trade Deficits

-Uganda incurred an overall -US$1.5 billion trade deficit for 2022.
-That estimated dollar amount results from a -71.4% reduction from -$5.1 billion in red ink one year earlier in 2021.
+Uganda incurred an overall -US$5.8 billion trade deficit for 2024.
+That dollar amount results from a 5.8% expansion from -$5.5 billion in red ink one year earlier in 2023.

 Below are exports from Uganda that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Uganda’s goods trail Ugandan importer spending on foreign products.

-Uganda has highly negative net exports and therefore deep international trade deficits for machinery including computers.
+Uganda has highly negative net exports and therefore deep international trade deficits for mineral fuels including oil historically for refined petroleum oils, petroleum gas, coal and petroleum jelly.

 Ugandan Export Companies